ericpruitt/tipyte/README.md

 Tipyte: Tiny Python Templating Engine
 =====================================

-Tipyte (pronounced "tippity") is a Python templating engine that supports Python versions 2.7 and 3.0+.
+Tipyte (pronounced "tippity") is a BSD-licensed Python templating engine that supports Python versions 2.7 and 3.0+.
 The syntax used for Tipyte is almost pure Python with a small amount of syntactic sugar to keep the templates from being whitespace sensitive and three template-specific built-in functions.

 Tags
 ----